 There is an annual rainfall of 21 inches on Grand Turk and South Caicos, but as you go further west the average rainfall could increase to 40 inches.
 In an average year the Turks and Caicos has 350 days of sunshine.

-Hurricane season runs from June 1 to November 30th.
+Hurricane season runs from June 1 to November 30 each year.

 People – Turks & Caicos Islanders are mostly descendants of Africans who were brought in to work the salt pans or the cotton plantations.
 The expatriate population consists of British, Canadians, Americans, French, Bahamians, people from Hispaniola and virtually everywhere in the world.